Online Press KitDavid A. Armstrong, J.D.

 President and Chief Executive Officer, Thomas More College

-David A. Armstrong, J.D., was named the 14th president of Thomas More College July 1, 2013.
+David A. Armstrong, J.D. became Thomas More College's 14th president July 1, 2013.
 He came to the position after serving as Vice President and General Counsel of Notre Dame College in South Euclid, Ohio for 10 years where he oversaw divisions of the college that set records in enrollment and fundraising.
-His background in higher education administration at this institution as well as Mercyhurst University in Erie, Pa. and Thiel College in Greenville, Pa. includes a span of experience in development, student life and recruitment, higher education law and policy and athletics.
-Born and raised in Cleveland, Ohio, Armstrong holds a Juris Doctor from Cleveland-Marshall College of Law and a Bachelor of Arts from Mercyhurst University, having majored in Political Science and minored in Accounting.
+His background in higher education administration at Notre Dame College, Mercyhurst University in Erie, Pa. and Thiel College in Greenville, Pa. includes a span of experience in development, student life and recruitment, higher education law and policy and athletics.
+Born and raised in Cleveland, Ohio, Armstrong holds a Juris Doctor from Cleveland-Marshall College of Law (1989) and a Bachelor of Arts in Political Science, Minor in Accounting, from Mercyhurst University (1986).

 At Notre Dame College, he was instrumental in increasing enrollment and retention and secured the largest gift ($2.1 million) in college history at that time.
 In addition, he developed new academic programs and initiatives and led a re-branding campaign in 2010.
 Under his guidance, Notre Dame College experienced the fastest first-time freshman enrollment growth of any small private college in the nation in its Carnegie classification.
-As a result, the college constructed new residence halls and acquired existing buildings adjacent to the campus to facilitate the growth.
-In addition, as General Counsel for Notre Dame College, Armstrong managed all legal concerns facing the institution and has become a noted speaker on higher education law and policy.